Tracking ACA Implementation in California

 The content is organized by these broad ACA goals and implementation objectives:

-Goal 1: Expand coverage in public programs.
-The law expands Medi-Cal coverage to low-income adults and children.
+- Goal 1: Expand coverage in public programs.
+The law expands Medi-Cal coverage to adults with low incomes and to children in low-income households.
 This should improve access to care for the neediest Californians.

 CHCF contracted with the management consulting firm Leading Resources Inc. (LRI) to develop content for this guide.
 LRI principals Eric Douglas and Karin Bloomer solicited and incorporated input from executive staff of DHCS, the Exchange, DMHC, MRMIB, and CDI.
 Jonah Frohlich and Alice Lam of Manatt Health Solutions; Deborah Kelch of Kelch Policy Group; and independent consultant Lesley Cummings also provided comments.